 To apply for adjudication, the claimant simply has to undertake the following tasks:

-Complete the ABC DRS adjudication application and attach the following:
+Complete the QBCC approved adjudication application form and attach the following:

 - A copy of the payment claim